lizaodawn/IMMARKUS-wiki-clone/t_06-Recording-Metadata.md

 1. Click **Images** on the left sidebar to move to Image Gallery.
 Click the three dots at the bottom right of the folder and choose the option **Information**.

-1. Choose a schema for your metadata on the right panel and fill out the metadata for the folder.
-After you are done, click Save Metadata.
+1. Choose a schema for your metadata on the right panel and fill out the metadata for the selected folder.
+After you are done, click **Save Metadata**.

 ![Screenshot (505)](https://github.com/rsimon/immarkus/assets/128056738/6c55b8bb-5406-40f0-a441-d23aec01e624)